pama7786/WK1-Code-Challenge/README.md

 ##challeneg code description

 This code challenge contains a main folder which contains 3 sub folders that are challenge folders and a README file.
+I also have a HTML file because my code did not run in the terminal so i had to hava html to link them.

 ##license